volkamerlab/kissim/README.md

 > ⚠ This project is work-in-progress.
 The API is not final.

 **Subpocket-based structural fingerprint for kinase pocket comparison**

-Kinases are important and frequently studied drug targets for cancer and inflammatory diseases.
-Due to the highly conserved structure of kinases, especially at the ATP binding site, the main challenge while developing kinase inhibitors is selectivity, which requires a comprehensive understanding of kinase similarity.
-[1]

-Our package `kissim` offers a novel fingerprinting strategy designed specifically for kinase pockets, allowing for similarity studies across the structurally covered kinome.
+The `kissim` packages offers a novel fingerprinting strategy designed specifically for kinase pockets, allowing for similarity studies across the structurally covered kinome.
-The kinase fingerprint is based on the KLIFS [2] pocket alignment, which defines 85 pocket residues for all kinase structures.
+The kinase fingerprint is based on the [KLIFS](klifs.net/) pocket alignment, which defines 85 pocket residues for all kinase structures.
 This enables a residue-by-residue comparison without a computationally expensive alignment step.
 The pocket fingerprint consists of 85 concatenated residue fingerprints,